brunohoo/canbreach/source/index.md

   .
 ---

-## CanBreach research team
+## CanBreach

-CanBreach is a NSERC-funded university-industry research team whose purpose is to equip engineers with better tools, including computer simulations, to help manage the risks associated with tailings storage facilities.
-Using an integrated approach to research, the team will work to develop a better understanding of the mobility of tailings flow, breach mechanisms of tailings dams, and the downstream behaviour of long runout tailings flows.
+CanBreach is a university-industry partnership focused on improving our understanding of tailings dam breach processes and the methods that practitioners use to analyse them.